EconomyLens.com

 Lachlan Murdoch, Rupert Murdoch and James Murdoch shown in March 2014. ©AFP

-New York (AFP) – Rupert Murdoch’s children have reached a settlement in the legal dispute over control of the right-wing media mogul’s companies, News Corp and Fox Corp announced Monday.
-The agreement resolves litigation after siblings had contested Murdoch’s effort to install as successor his son Lachlan, who shares his father’s political orientation.
-However, a Nevada court had blocked the 94-year-old’s effort.
+New York (AFP) – Rupert Murdoch’s children have reached a settlement in their long-running legal dispute over control of the right-wing mogul’s media empire, his companies announced Monday, cementing eldest son Lachlan’s leadership.
+The agreement resolves litigation after several siblings contested the elder Murdoch’s effort to install as successor his son Lachlan, who shares his father’s political orientation.
+A Nevada court had previously blocked the 94-year-old’s effort.

 Related